Inter-city rail: Israel

-Israel Railways operates inter-city services between all the four major metropolitan areas of Israel: Tel Aviv, Jerusalem, Be'er Sheva, and Haifa.
-However, due to the small geography of Israel, most of the railway services have a more suburban service pattern, with many short stops at stations between the major city centres.
+Israel Railways operates inter-city services between all four major metropolitan areas of Israel: Tel Aviv, Jerusalem, Be'er Sheva, and Haifa.
+However, due to Israel's small geography, most railway services follow a more suburban pattern, with many short stops between the major city centers.

 Europe

 Western and Central Europe

-An InterCity 125 passes Ealing Broadway station in London on its way to Swansea, Wales.
-This is the world's fastest diesel train and was used on various intercity services in Great Britain until May 2021.
+An InterCity 125 passes Ealing Broadway station in London.
+This is the world's fastest diesel train and was used on various intercity services in Great Britain until 2021.

 In Europe, many long-distance inter-city trains are operated under the InterCity (often simply IC) brand.
 InterCity (or, initially, "Inter-City" with a hyphen) was first conceived as a brand name by British Rail for the launch of its electrification of the major part of the West Coast Main Line in 1966, which brought new express services between London and the major cities of Manchester, Birmingham and Liverpool.
-It later became the name of one of British Rail's new business sectors in the 1980s and was used to describe the whole network of main-line passenger routes in Great Britain, but it went out of official use following privatisation.
+It later became the name of one of British Rail's new business sectors in the 1980s and was used to describe the whole network of mainline passenger routes in Great Britain.
+Still, it was taken out of official use following privatisation.
 The introduction of the British Rail Class 43 (HST) helped InterCity become a familiar brand in the 1970s.

 The principal network of international express trains in continental Europe is called EuroCity, even though some InterCity trains also cross borders.

 High-speed railways have relatively few stops.
 The German high-speed train service was named InterCityExpress, indicating its evolution from older InterCity trains.
 Other high-speed lines include the TGV (France), AVE (Spain), Treno Alta Velocità (Italy), Eurostar (United Kingdom–France and Belgium), Thalys (Netherlands–Belgium–Germany and France), Lyria (France-Switzerland), and Railjet (Germany-Austria–Czechia/Hungary).

 Great Britain

-In Great Britain, the inter-city rail links are now operated by a number of private companies as well as Continental State owned railways such as Avanti West Coast, LNER, EMR, CrossCountry, TransPennine Express, Greater Anglia and GWR.
-Ireland's inter-city rail network is maintained by Iarnród Éireann and Northern Ireland's is run by Northern Ireland Railways.
+In Great Britain, the inter-city rail links are now operated by many private companies such as Avanti West Coast, LNER, EMR, CrossCountry, TransPennine Express, Greater Anglia, ScotRail and GWR.

+Ireland

+Ireland's inter-city rail network is maintained by Iarnród Éireann.
+A joint operation with Northern Ireland Railways runs the cross-border "Enterprise" inter-city service.